Cluster Software

 !! info

-Because many images are quite large, we recommend storing them in /opt/apps/containers/user
+Because many images are quite large, we recommend storing them in /opt/apps/containers/user.

 Most Docker containers are fully supported with singularity and can be run using Apptainer.